FitNest-AI/Fitnest-backend/docs/Workout.md

 # Workout

-This Api For Workout
+This Api will be used to provide workout data.

-## 1.insertWorkoutDataWhenLogin
+## 1. Insert Workout Data When Login

 **HTTP Request**